Skip to content

 component Badge text: "In Stock" variant: success

-component Button text: "Buy" variant: primary
+component Button text: "Buy" variant: primary block: true

 component Button text: "Details" variant: secondary